microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 ---

 ## Step 1 - Prepare an API request to convert HL7v2 into FHIR
-To convert data into FHIR, you must call Azure API for FHIR with a `$convert-data` API request.
+To convert data into FHIR, you must call FHIR service with a `$convert-data` API request.

 1. Go to Postman and create a new API request by clicking `Add request` in the `FHIR CALLS` collection imported in Challenge-01.
 <img src="./media/Postman_Add_Request.png" height="428">